idan53780/crypto-warriors/README.md

 ### **Playing the Game**

 1. **Connect Wallet**
-   - Open `frontend/index.html` in browser
+   - Open `frontend/index.html` in browser(for now use the 8080 port)🚧
    - Click "Connect MetaMask"
    - Approve connection